Disclaimer: I don’t own any IOTA, haven’t owned IOTA in the past, and don’t plan to own any IOTA in the future.

 Does IOTA have trustless security?

-An important question anyone needs to ask for a cryptocurrency consensus algorithm is how does it protect itself from double spend attacks?
-This is always a complex topic and an in depth explanation can be found here.
-In sum, a double spend attack is prevented by relying on at least two thirds of the network being good actors that select only valid transactions to reference.
+An important question anyone needs to ask for a cryptocurrency consensus algorithm is: “what mechanisms does the system have in place in order to protect itself from double spend attacks?”
+This is always a complex topic.
+In IOTA’s case, an in-depth explanation of its double spend resiliency can be found here.
+To quickly summarize, a double spend attack is prevented by relying on at least two thirds of the network being good actors that select only valid transactions to reference.
 Any short term inconsistencies in the tangle are quickly overcome by the collective weight of honest users referencing valid transactions.

 However, there is a very important caveat here.
 Since there isn’t a separate “miner class” in IOTA and validation is done through the users of the network issuing transactions, IOTA needs to be heavily used in order to be secure.
 If there is a lull in transaction frequency, there is a lull in security.
-I elaborate on this further in the Red Flags section of the blog post but in sum, because IOTA is a relatively new cryptocurrency with very low network usage, the IOTA Foundation has to run what is known as a Coordinator that dictates the network’s progress.
+I elaborate on this further in the Red Flags section below but at a high level, because IOTA is a relatively new cryptocurrency with very low network usage, the IOTA Foundation has to run what is known as a Coordinator that dictates the network’s progress.
 This effectively centralizes the network and significantly reduces its value proposition as a cryptocurrency.

-If IOTA is able to significantly bump up network usage and shed off its reliance on the Coordinator, it’ll become a truly decentralized network with trustless security.
-In its current state, it’s centralized without trustless security.
+If IOTA is able to significantly increase its network usage and shed off its reliance on the Coordinator, it’ll become a truly decentralized network with trustless security.
+IOTA is very centralized as long as it continues to rely on the Coordinator.

 Internet of Things